superdesk/web-publisher/docs/bundles/SWPBridgeBundle/usage.rst

 Configuring the Data Transformer
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-To register your new Data Transformer, simply add service definition to your services file and tag it with a special tag name: ``transformer.http_push_transformer``:
+To register your new Data Transformer, simply add a definition to your services file and tag it with a special name: ``transformer.http_push_transformer``:

 .. code-block:: yaml